 STEM Education: Definition, Importance & Popular Courses

 So, what is STEM?
-In layman's terms, STEM is an emerging popular choice of course option considered by those with a Science background from high school.
+In layman's terms, STEM is an increasingly popular course option considered by those with a Science background from high school.
 Popularity and competition for STEM course admission abroad go hand in hand.
 Admissions are tougher for international students applying for STEM courses abroad.
 After graduating with STEM courses, applicants can choose various career options with lucrative salaries.
-Check out this article for all details on STEM, its meaning, eligibility, popular course options, and careers.
+Check out this article for all the details on STEM, including its meaning, eligibility requirements, popular course options, and career opportunities.

-Since the STEM full form is Science, Technology, Engineering, and Mathematics, STEM Education, meaning, consequently, refers to studying these areas, that is, Science, Technology, Engineering and Mathematics, with theoretical and practical approaches.
-The abbreviation was announced by the National Science Foundation (NSF) scientific administrators in the USA in 2001.
+STEM's full form is Science, Technology, Engineering, and Mathematics.
+STEM education broadly offers education in these areas, theoretically and practically.
+The STEM's abbreviation was announced by the National Science Foundation (NSF) - the scientific administrators in the USA in 2001.

 - STEM-related vocational training is being introduced at the K-12 level in many schools worldwide.

-- Science lovers without prior experience in such a learning environment may experience this learning through higher education, that is, the bachelor's and master's level education.
+- Science enthusiasts without prior experience in such a learning environment may gain this knowledge through higher education, specifically at the bachelor's and master's levels.

 STEM Graduates' Skillset | |